hashicorp/terraform-provider-consul/website/docs/d/nodes.html.markdown

 ---
 layout: "consul"
-page_title: "Consul: consul_catalog_nodes"
+page_title: "Consul: consul_nodes"
-sidebar_current: "docs-consul-data-source-catalog-nodes"
+sidebar_current: "docs-consul-data-source-nodes"
 description: |-
   Provides a list of nodes in a given Consul datacenter.
 ---

-# consul_catalog_nodes
+# consul_nodes

-The `consul_catalog_nodes` data source returns a list of Consul nodes that have been registered with the Consul cluster in a given datacenter.
+The `consul_nodes` data source returns a list of Consul nodes that have been registered with the Consul cluster in a given datacenter.
 By specifying a different datacenter in the `query_options` it is possible to retrieve a list of nodes from a different WAN-attached Consul datacenter.